‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered - NewsBreak

 Q: How long after recovering from COVID-19 could someone catch it again?

 “The original recommendation from CDC was that once you had a COVID infection, for the next 90 days — the next three months — you were very unlikely to get COVID again.
 That’s been the case pretty much all along and I think it still holds, although keep in mind that with omicron, omicron can infect people that had COVID, say, back in the fall.
-So if you had the delta variant back in September, that only protects you to about 20% against omicron.Ivey: State must be ‘smart’ about pandemic relief funds
+So if you had the delta variant back in September, that only protects you to about 20% against omicron.Kansas school board meeting suspended after new members fail to wear masks

 “One of the hallmarks of omicron is this concept of immune evasion; it can evade the immunity that’s generated by a prior natural infection, and it also to some extent can evade the immunity created by immunization.”